 Align the IMU and Vicon worlds

-- In the Nexus System tree, with the Devices node expanded, select the sensor you inserted into the clip, as described in Attach a Vicon IMU to a Vicon Active wand.
+- In the Nexus System tree, under Devices, select the sensor you inserted into the clip (see Attach a Vicon IMU to a Vicon Active wand).

 If the Start button is not enabled, make sure: